MeshStems/meshstems/README.md

 ## 🚀 Currently Working On

-- Case studies for recent client projects
-- A public CodeIgniter-based backend system
-- A personal website for Yiontech with live demos
+- working on an LMS theme.

 ---

-> ⭐ I'm open to collaborations, remote contracts, and custom development work.
+> ⭐ I'm open to collaborations, remote contracts, code debugging and custom development work.